josefineweine/Donation/README.md

 Backend (Smart Contract) - Optional

 If you want to deploy the contract yourself (optional), follow these steps.
 If not, skip to the Frontend steps.
+You can use mine contract adress: CONTRACT_ADDRESS=0x0b54FAD894c1EFC7B190cE92D122F5E93704D04B
       1. Go to the backend/ folder: cd backend